-I read the first of two books written by Japanese organizer Marie Kondo.
-The Life Changing Magic of Tidying Up.
-A few of my clients have read it, and many of their friends have been talking about it.
-People everywhere are asking themselves if their clothes “spark joy” as she suggests.
+I read the first of two books written by Japanese organizer Marie Kondo, The Life-Changing Magic of Tidying Up.
+A few of my clients have read it, and many of their friends have been discussing “magical organizing.”
+People everywhere are asking themselves if their clothes “spark joy,” as she suggests.

-I think it must be the word “magic” in the title that’s got everyone buying it.
-Perhaps we think we can wave a magic wand and…ta da!…we’ll have an organized house.
-Even though she proclaims throughout the book that tidying is very easy, I beg to differ on behalf of many of the people I have worked with.
-Tidying is fairly simple if you live in a small space and don’t have a lot of belongings.
-You can tell Marie lives in Japan in a very small home.
-It does seem, however, that she enjoys shopping hence the need to be constantly weeding out clothes and shoes.
-Easy for she and I because we love to let go of stuff!
+I think people buy it because of the word “magic” in the title.
+Perhaps we believe if we wave a magic wand – ta-da! – we’ll have an organized house.
+Marie Kondo proclaims throughout the book that tidying is very easy.
+However, I beg to differ on behalf of the many people I have worked with over the years.
+Tidying is relatively simple if you live in a small space and don’t have a lot of belongings.
+In her book, Marie describes living in a tiny Japanese home.
+It does seem, however, that she enjoyed shopping hence the need to be constantly weeding out clothes and shoes.
+That is easy for her and me because we love letting go of stuff!

-I have to say that the book was the quickest read I’ve had in years, and Marie’s story telling is really fun.
+The book was my quickest read in years, and Marie’s storytelling is enjoyable.
 She talks about how she grew up and tells us about some of the clients she has worked with.
-While I totally agree that tidying up or getting organized by minimizing your belongings and storing things in a neat and tidy way can be life altering, finding the time to go through every single item in your house is not as easy as she makes it sound.
+I agree entirely that tidying up or decluttering and storing things neatly way can be life-altering.
+However, finding the time to go through every single item in your house is more challenging than she makes it sound.

-Marie’s philosophy is that you put your nose to the grindstone and blast through your house as fast as you can so that you don’t prolong the tedious exercise of purging your stuff.
-Most busy professionals that I know would have to take two to four weeks off work and do nothing but organizing from morning until night in order to accomplish that.
-You know, now that I say that, I would love to try that with someone.
-Anyone up for it?
+Marie’s philosophy is to put your nose to the grindstone and blast through your house as fast as possible so you don’t prolong the tedious exercise of purging your stuff.
+But most busy professionals I know would need to take several weeks away from work and do nothing but organize from morning until night to accomplish that.
+Now that I say that, I would love to try that with someone.
+Is anyone up for it?
+If so, contact me!

-There is one particular part of the book that I believe is actually life changing for those who want to fit a lot of stuff into their space.
-Perhaps the book should be called “the life changing magic of a good folding job”.
-Marie describes in detail how to fold your clothes so that they form an envelope of sorts and then stack vertically in your dresser drawers.
+There is one particular part of the book that I believe is actually life-changing for those who want to fit a lot of stuff into their space.
+It’s “the life-changing magic of a good folding job.”
+Marie describes in detail how to fold your clothes to form an envelope of sorts.
+Then stack them vertically in your dresser drawers.
 She says each piece of clothing has a sweet spot for folding.
-Yes, I have re-folded all of the clothes in my dresser and purged a few pieces in the process.
-Because I don’t have a lot of stuff, I now have drawers that are half empty.
+And if you’re wondering, yes, I have re-folded all of the clothes in my dresser and purged a few pieces in the process.
+Because I don’t have a lot of stuff, my drawers are now half empty.
 It’s kinda freaky.
 Now I know what my clients feel like when they suddenly have a clear surface in their home that was never there before.
-There is a strange compulsion to fill up the empty space again.
+There is a strange compulsion to fill the space again.

 What sparks joy for you?